henry2004y/Vlasiator.jl/docs/src/manual.md

 ## Common physical constants

-A bunch of physical constants are predefined in [Vlasiator.jl][vlsvvariables].
+A bunch of physical constants are predefined in [Vlasiator.jl](https://github.com/henry2004y/Vlasiator.jl/blob/master/src/vlsv/vlsvvariables.jl).
 To use them, you need to import explicitly, e.g. `using Vlasiator: RE` or prepend the module name like `Vlasiator.RE`.

 | Physical constant | Value | Meaning |
 |:---:|:--------------:|:-------------|